The Reality Of Hitchhiking

 Curious.

-That realization changed me more than any itinerary ever could.
+That realization changed me far more than any destination ever could.

 I understand why hitchhiking makes people uncomfortable.

-Honestly, there are situations where I would never consider it myself depending on the country, timing, or circumstances.
+There are situations where I wouldn't even consider it depending on the country, the timing, or the circumstances.

 But I also think fear becomes limiting when it exists entirely in imagination rather than experience.

-Travel constantly asks you to evaluate your own boundaries:
+Travel constantly asks you to make thoughtful decisions.

 What feels exciting?